TheCowboyAI/w3/memory-bank/tasks/001-initial-system-design.md

 These principles will guide our implementation approach, ensuring the system addresses specific vertical market needs while leveraging common business functionality.
 The domain-driven approach aligns well with our event sourcing strategy, as each domain can maintain its own event streams.

 Documentation added as design decisions in docs/notes/ and reflected in productContext.md.

+### 2023-04-05: Domain Object Graph Storage and Visualization
+Established an approach for storing and visualizing domain objects as a graph:

+1. **Cypher-Based Storage**:
+   - Domain objects will be stored in `/domain` as Cypher graph format
+   - This enables easy import into Neo4j when the system is ready
+   - Provides a textual representation that can be version-controlled

+2. **Custom Visualization Tool**:
+   - Will develop a separate module using petgraph (Rust graph library)
+   - Will implement a custom viewer with Iced UI framework
+   - Enables graph visualization during development
+   - Supports common graph operations and queries

+3. **NATS Integration**:
+   - Graph visualization tool will communicate with core system via NATS
+   - Maintains consistent communication patterns with overall architecture
+   - Enables event-driven updates to the graph visualization

+This approach allows us to work with domain objects as a graph during development while providing a clear path to Neo4j integration when the full system is deployed.
+The use of NATS for communication ensures consistency with our overall architecture.

+Documentation added as a design decision in docs/notes/006-domain-objects-graph-storage.md.

 ## Time Estimate
 The high-level design, domain pattern definition, implementation architecture decisions, and distributed event/object store strategy are complete.
 Detailed specifications will require additional time to develop.